Sedation Dentist – Norman, OK

 Despite advances in tools and anesthesia, dental fear remains one of the most common phobias.
 If you're anxious about dental visits, you need a gentle dentist who shares your concerns.
-At our dental office, we take extra measures to ensure our patients are comfortable throughout their visit, and we offer sedation dentistry to encourage deep relaxation.
+At our dental office, we take extra measures to ensure our patients are comfortable throughout their visit, and we offer sedation dentistry in Norman to encourage deep relaxation.

 Sedation dentistry has been dubbed sleep dentistry by many, because patients often drift in and out of sleep while under sedation.
 However, it's important to know that you won't be completely "knocked out."
 With sedation dentistry, you'll enter a "twilight state," meaning that you'll be between wakefulness and slumber.
-Dr. Carmen can easily arouse you at any time, and you'll be able to respond to the doctor's questions, though you'll remember little from the actual procedure.
+Dr. Carmen can easily interact with you at any time, and you'll be able to respond to the doctor's questions, though you'll remember little from the actual procedure.

 Sedation dentistry is great for patients who have: